-Budapest Trip Planner & Walking Route Optimizer
+Budapest AI Trip Planner & Travel Itinerary Guide

 Budapest, the capital of Hungary with a population of 1.75 million, is the only major capital city in the world bisected by the Danube River into two historically distinct halves — Buda and Pest — which unified in 1873.
 The city contains 123 natural thermal springs, more than any other capital, and the Széchenyi Thermal Bath complex is one of Europe's largest public bathing facilities.
 The UNESCO-listed Banks of the Danube, the Buda Castle Quarter, and Andrássy Avenue together form one of Europe's most dramatic urban landscapes, with the Hungarian Parliament Building stretching 268 meters along the riverfront as the third-largest parliament building in the world.

-Why Use RouteWhiz in Budapest?
+Why Use RouteWhiz in Budapest

 Best Neighborhoods for Walking